 A successful brand positioning makes companies more attractive and recognizable in the market.
 According to Oberlo statistics, consistent presentation of a brand has been attributed to increases in revenue by as much as 33%.
 While the market is always changing, and new competitors emerging, a company with a smart brand positioning strategy always has the highest chance of being the first choice in the market.
 Despite the competition, consumers tend to recognize and prefer well known and reliable brands.

 Focus efforts to position your brand with the people who matter most to your business.
 A deep understanding of your target market can promote loyalty and customer retention.
 This can make your brand more meaningful and valuable to customers.
 By providing an identifiable and meaningful picture of your brand, you can own a space that could set you apart from a crowded market.
-Most important, having a smart brand positioning strategy can help guide your long and short-term marketing decisions.
+Most importantly, having a smart brand positioning strategy can help guide your long and short-term marketing decisions.
 This can make your brand more competitive, adaptable, and recognizable to the market.

 Benefits of a Brand Positioning Strategy